 - Implementation: Provide professional development to educators on nanotechnology trends and applications, as well as new ways to integrate high-tech activities into their STEM lessons.

-- Regional Adaptation: Form Advisory Committee, and host a planning conference to expand NVC’s nanotechnology network, as well as further enhance the development of cutting-edge classroom activities, internships opportunities, bridge agreements, and career placement.
+- Regional Adaptation: Form Advisory Committee, and host a planning conference to expand NVC’s nanotechnology network, as well as further enhance the development of cutting-edge classroom activities, internships opportunities, bridge agreements, and career placement for students at NVC.

 - Expansion: Evaluate results to help determine best practices for pursuing the development of a future ATE Projects grant.